andrelbarreto/Portfolio-with-projects-and-resume/README.md

 # Portfolio-with-projects-and-resume
-This new version of profile is still under work but contains link to updated linkedin, a resume, and links to projects in portfolio
+This new version of portfolio contains link to updated linkedin, resume, as well as links to deployed projects in portfolio

-The best Northwestern University Bootcamp projects and homework assignments will be found within this portfolio.
+The Apps, Projects and Assignments found in this portfolio were built using :
+*HTML
+*CSS
+*Bootstrap
+*Javascript
+*SQL
+*Bootstrap
+*APIS from Google, Ticketmaster, Zomatto, Weatherlink, and curated APIs created for specific projects like CastCall *Mongoose
+*MongoDB
+*React
+*React-360 / React-VR

-The first is a Portfolio showcasing my skills being built during the Coding Bootcamp.
-In it you will find links to my projects, as well as more information about myself and my goals within the industry.
+This is a Portfolio showcasing skills built during the Northwestern University Coding Bootcamp.
+In it you will also find more information about myself and my goals within the industry.

-This Portfolio Repository starts with a bio page built using HTML and CSS Bootstrap.
+This Portfolio Repository started with just a bio page built using HTML and CSS Bootstrap.
-It allows interface with menu for more information in About me, to fill out contact forms under Contact, or to take a look at my portfolio as it grows during the course of the next few months.
+It allows interface with menu for more information in About me, to fill out contact forms under Contact, or to take a look at my Portfolio as it grew during the course of 6 months.

-It is effectively the first assignment for the Northwestern Coding Bootcamp and will constantly be updated.
-It now contains a portfolio with several projects linked to main page showcasing not only my skills in full stack web development but also how I apply my several years of expertise in Communications, Marketing and Digital Marketing to them.
+It is effectively the first assignment for the Northwestern Coding Bootcamp and was constantly updated.